troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 # tv_grab_az_sdjson_sqlite
-XMLTV grabber for Schedules Direct JSON service
+XMLTV grabber for Schedules Direct JSON service with local caching of xmltv output.

 This program adds a number of extra features for updating the description with extra information.
 This is useful because many GUIs do not readily display details about programmes such as season